briansimiyuj/doctor-appointment-app/README.md

         e.
 Notes: text area

       5. Make the form controlled components and update the state variables accordingly
       6. Create a ModalFooter component and mount it on the Add Prescription Modal component.
 Wrap it with `Prescription Provider`.
 It will have a submit button and a cancel button

-      3. Create a ModalBody component and mount it on the Add Prescription Modal component.
-Wrap it with `Prescription Provider`.
-It will a form
-        a.
-Retrieve `prescriptions`, `updateField`, `addPrescription` and `removeField` from the Prescription Provider
-        b.
-Create a form with the following fields:
-          i.
-Medicine Name: text input
-          ii.
-Dose: text input
-          iii.
-Frequency: text input
-          iv.
-Duration: text input
-          v.
-Notes: text area

-        c.
-Make the form controlled components and update the state variables accordingly
-        d.
-Create a button to add new prescription fields
-          i.
-Atach the `addPrescription` function to the button's onClick event

-        e.
-If `prescriptions` is not empty, create a button to remove all prescription fields
-          i.
-Atach the `removeField` function to the button's onClick event

-      6. Create a ModalFooter component and mount it on the Add Prescription Modal component.
-Wrap it with `Prescription Provider`.
-It will have a submit button and a cancel button